Clean strategy notebook with simple roadmap next to a rejected pile of tangled cables and unused tools

 What an AI strategy actually looks like

 Good news: an AI strategy doesn't need to be a 50-page document.
-For most small businesses, it's much simpler.
+For most businesses, it's much simpler.

 The three questions